wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/active-directory/active-directory-saas-amazon-web-service.md

 To test the steps in this tutorial, you should follow these recommendations:

 - You should not use your production environment, unless this is necessary.
-- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/1rmb-trial/).
+- If you don't have an Azure AD trial environment, you can get a one-month trial <!-- deleted by customization [here](/pricing/1rmb-trial/) --><!-- keep by customization: begin --> [here](https://azure.microsoft.com/pricing/1rmb-trial/) <!-- keep by customization: end -->.

 ## Scenario Description